FAQ + Contact

 We don't write grants or push tax-free contributions, so we instead keep things at the grassroots level.
 We sincerely appreciate any help you all can throw down in any way!
 To find out more about how our money is spent, check out our 2009, 2010, 2011, 2012 and 2013 financial reports.↑

 How do I volunteer or intern with Microcosm?

 Thanks for wanting to help out!
 There's always plenty of work to go around.
 If you're interested in volunteering or interning, fill out this form and send it back to us!

-Volunteer: Distributing catalogs around town!, hanging up posters, research, doing data entry, assisting with production tasks like editing, proofreading, design, and layout, playing with spreadsheets, cutting canvas, folding t-shirts, moving around boxes, making buttons, or organizing books is a huge help!↑
+Volunteer: Research, data entry, assisting with production tasks like editing, proofreading, design, and layout, playing with spreadsheets, folding t-shirts, moving around boxes, making buttons, or organizing books is a huge help!↑

 Why the focus on zines?

 To borrow the words of Chris Landry, "Zines are the best expression of the d.i.y. ethics of the punk rock subculture.
 While bands can be co-opted into the mainstream and the music scene continues to be male-dominated and increasingly a-political, zines have been keeping it true.
 Zines take the profit and fame motive out of artistic expression and focus on communication, expression and community for their own sake.
 Zines are the one truly democratic art form.
 Zine writers are the most important writers in the world."